PranavSriram18/genai_foundations/docs/series/moe.md

 * Core elements of Kimi K2 and Deepseek V3's sparsity architectures (Section 5)
 * Several innovations in K2 and DV3 that address specific sparsity challenges (Sections 6-8)

-This article will mostly focus on systems innovations (and systems-modeling codesign).
+This article will mostly focus on systems innovations and systems-modeling codesign.
 We'll cover a very interesting pure modeling piece (auxiliary-free load balancing in Deepseek V3) in Part 2.

 ### 2.3 Notation
 We consider MoE layers with input dimension <span class="term">$D$</span>,